Corneal injuries

 Eye drops containing a dye (fluorescein) may be used to help make corneal injuries show up more easily.

-If a penetrating eye injury or foreign body within the eye is suspected, a CT or MRI scan will be required.
+If a penetrating eye injury or foreign body within the eye is suspected, immediate referral to an ophthalmologist (eye specialist) is required and a CT or MRI scan may be requested.

 Treatment of corneal injuries